 What sets RVShare assistance apart is the emergency supply delivery.
-They simply go the extra mile with this one, providing you with whatever you need on your RV trip.
+They go the extra mile with this one, providing whatever you need on your RV trip.

 While renting RVs through Outdoorsy, you can get extra perks like customized bedding, grills, and pet accommodation.
 Besides that, renters can refer the site to their friends to earn money on the site, just like owners.

 Furthermore, RVShare also has an extra perk for regular renters.
-They can get a 5% cash back to use on future RV rentals on the website.
+They can get a 5% cash back for future RV rentals on the website.

 Who Should Use Outdoorsy?

 If you’re a renter who wants unlimited RV options in multiple destinations worldwide, you should go for Outdoorsy.
 That’s because, unlike RVShare, the website operates in various countries worldwide.

 If you want staunch insurance backing as an RV owner while avoiding any insurance costs, Outdoorsy is the ideal website for you.

 On the other hand, if you prefer to travel with your family around the US, RVShare has affordable RV options for you with minimum service charges.
 As a frequent traveler, you can get cashback on future rentals and save up on your family getaways.